Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 The team missed

-out on promotion in the 1990-91 play-offs before several seasons in mid table
+out on promotion in the 1990-91 play-offs before several seasons in mid-table

 ensued.
-Jaap Stam was introduced to the team at the start of a stellar career along
+Jaap Stam was introduced to the team at the start of a stellar career, along

 with fellow future international Bert Konterman.
+In 1996, a

 bit of local football history was made when Zwolsche Boys left De Vrolijkheid, which